nivasbala/workshops/2_Tomcat/Tomcat/README.md

   This cookbook contains the Installation of **Tomcat** on **centOs**

 ### Template
-  The Template for tomcat.service file created
+  - The Template for tomcat.service file created
+  - Created using chef generate template

 ### Receipe
-  - Recipe update to include instructions from INSTRUCTION.md
+  - Recipe update to include instructions from **INSTRUCTION.md**

 ### kitchen.yml
   - Kitchen.yml was change to include a local interface so webpage can be accessed from the host